MichaelSel/edoJS/README.md

 # edoJS

-A JavaScript library for pitch set interactions in any EDO tuning system.
+A JavaScript library for pitch set manipulation in any EDO tuning system.

 ## Usage